Teejay944/Exploratory-Data-Analysis-on-Film-Data-using-PostgreSQL/README.md

 format.
 17. The report should contain a screenshot of the SQL code and another screenshot of the result.
 Then you explain your findings briefly.

+**Data Source**:
+The films dataset is sourced from Kaggle for learning purposes.
+It contains information on thousands of films, including details such as title, genre, release year, director, ratings, budget, revenue e.t.c.